wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 ### 1. Preconfigured settings
 The 3 steps below were **preconfigured** for you.
 They has to be done only once.
-- The smartsheet API key has been generated according to the guide https://smartsheet.redoc.ly/#section/API-Basics/Raw-Token-Requests
+- The smartsheet API key has been generated according to the [smarthseet guide](https://smartsheet.redoc.ly/#section/API-Basics/Raw-Token-Requests){:target="_blank"}.
 You will be using this API key in your lab.

 <img align="middle" src="images/Lab7_smartsheet1.png" width="1000" />